bchurchill/pldi19-equivalence-checker/README.md

 Running the Example
 -------------------

-1. In ~/equivalence-checker/pldi19 you will find all the benchmarks from the paper.
+1. In `~/equivalence-checker/pldi19` you will find all the benchmarks from the paper.
 For getting started, we will demonstrate running our tool on the example from section 2 of the paper.
-Navigate to ~/equivalence-checker/pldi19/paper_example.
+Navigate to `~/equivalence-checker/pldi19/paper_example`.

-2. To see the source code for the programs we are comparing, run 'cat source.c'.
-We will prove that bitflip() performs the same computation as bitflip_vec().
+2. To see the source code for the programs we are comparing, run `cat source.c`.
+We will prove that `bitflip()` performs the same computation as `bitflip_vec()`.

-3. Run 'make' to compile the functions with gcc -O1 and disassemble them.
-The assembly code is written into the folder 'opt1'.
+3. Run `make` to compile the functions with `gcc -O1` and disassemble them.
+The assembly code is written into the folder `opt1`.

 4. Our tool needs test cases to find an alignment between the two programs.
 For this example, we use a symbolic execution tool to generate test cases for execution paths up to a bound.
-Run 'make tcgen'.
+Run `make tcgen`.
 This should finish within 10 seconds.
 The generated testcases can be found in the 'testcases' file; each testcase includes a value for each machine register and values for a subset of memory locations.

-5. Run './demo.sh | tee trace' to perform verification and save the output to the file called 'trace'.
-If verification succeeds, you will see the message 'Equivalent: yes' at the end of the output.
+5. Run `./demo.sh | tee trace` to perform verification and save the output to the file called `trace`.
+If verification succeeds, you will see the message `Equivalent: yes` at the end of the output.
 This should finish in under 30 seconds; it may appear to hang briefly while some matrix computations are performed.